Root Canal Therapy in Lincoln, NE

 After completing root canal therapy, you should not experience a sharp pain or a toothache weeks later.
 If you do experience a sharp toothache well after your root canal therapy, you should see our Lincoln, NE emergency dentist for an evaluation.

 How long does pain after a root canal therapy last?

 You may experience mild jaw discomfort immediately following a root canal.
 However, you can control this mild discomfort with over-the-counter Ibuprofen or Tylenol.
 You should not be experiencing a sharp pain or a toothache after your root canal.

 Will I need to take time off work after root canal procedure?

 You can expect to be numb and to have mild jaw soreness after root canal therapy.
-If your job requires talking to people, your mouth may be numb for a few hours and may want to take a day off.
-In general, you can go back to work right after a root canal therapy and continue with your regular activities.
+If your job requires talking to people, your mouth may be numb for a few hours and you may want to take a day off.
+In general though, you can go back to work right after a root canal therapy and continue with your regular activities.
 Most patients return to work soon after root canal therapy.

 What is the cost for gentle and affordable root canal therapy in Lincoln, NE?